HeyIamMarasiniAmrit/Snake-Game-with-python/README.md

 Turtle: It’s a pre-installed Python library that lets users create shapes and pictures using a virtual canvas.
 Time: Use this function to count how many seconds have passed since the epoch.
 Random: This function generates random numbers in Python by using the random module.

+🐍 New Features Added:
+Game Levels: The game gets faster as you score more points.
+Boundaries Toggle: Option to enable/disable wall collisions.
+Power-Ups: Randomly appearing power-ups that grant special abilities (e.g., temporary speed boost, slow down, or extra points).
+Pause/Resume Feature: Pause and resume the game with the spacebar.
+Scoreboard: Display the top 5 scores.